Tim Hortons feels heat from animal rights group

 "When it comes to addressing cruelty to animals, an issue that American consumers feel strongly about, Tim Hortons is severely lagging," Matthew Prescott, food policy director at the Humane Society, said in a statement announcing the proposal.

-In response, Tim Hortons said it was actively working with its suppliers to make "realistic long-term improvements" in animal welfare.
-It said it will provide an update on the initiative and address the shareholder proposal in the next month.

-"While we are not directly involved in the raising or handling of animals, Tim Hortons has significant initiatives and procedures in place to make sure our supply chain practices are consistent with both regulatory and industry norms," spokeswoman Alexandra Cygal said.

-The Humane Society can claim a string of successes in persuading the U.S. food industry to treat its animals more humanely.
+The group can claim a string of successes in persuading the U.S. food industry to treat its animals more humanely.

 The Humane Society said 70 percent of the U.S. pork industry confines its pregnant pigs to the crates, which are banned in the European Union and eight U.S. states - including California, Ohio and Michigan.